OHIO-ECT/ITS-4900-SDx-HW-01/README.md

 32. In Windows, start Wireshark capture, Ping to 8.8.8.8, stop the Wireshark capture.
 Think about how the ping packets get being routed OUT and now the responses being routed BACK.

-33. In Windows, run traceroute -d www.ohio.edu Think about what the hops represent?
+33. In Windows, run tracert -d www.ohio.edu Think about what the hops represent?

 34. All GNS objects should be able to ping 8.8.8.8